Quantifying Aleatoric and Epistemic Uncertainty in Machine Learning: Are Conditional Entropy and Mutual Information Appropriate Measures?: Critical Assessment

-\subsection{Total uncertainty}
+\subsection{Total Uncertainty}

+Although Shannon entropy is widely established as a measure of uncertainty associated with a random variable, one may wonder about its appropriateness for quantifying total predictive uncertainty in the scenario outlined above.
+As an illustration, we pick up our previous example of binary classification (note that properties A0-A5 apply to $Q, Q^\prime \in \ksimplextwo$ but violations for $K=2$ suffice to conclude that they do not hold in general).
+Fig.~\ref{fig:jensen} shows some exemplary second-order distributions $Q$ together with the values they induce for TU, AU, and EU about the prediction of $\theta$.

-As a first questionable property, note that total uncertainty in terms of Shannon entropy $H(Y)$ is maximal as soon as $Q$ is symmetric around $\theta = \nicefrac{1}{2}$.
-In particular, the uniform $Q_{uni}$, which is commonly taken as a representation of \emph{complete ignorance} (justified by the ``principle of indifference'' invoked by Laplace, or by referring to the principle of maximum entropy), has the same total uncertainty as the Dirac distribution $Q=\delta_{1/2}$ putting all mass on $\theta = \nicefrac{1}{2}$.
-Although one may argue that the uncertainty about the target variable is indeed the same in both cases, this might be counterintuitive, because in the one case, the learner (supposedly) knows nothing, whereas in the other case, it perfectly knows the ground-truth distribution $\theta^*$.
-Likewise, it appears strange that any non-symmetric distribution $Q$ will have a lower total uncertainty, including, for example, a uniform distribution on $\theta \in [0.3,1]$, although it arguably reflects a lower degree of informedness than $\delta_{1/2}$.
+We first note that property A3 is violated by TU in terms of entropy, at least in its strict version, because (\ref{eq:ent}) depends on $Q$ only through its expectation. \begin{proposition} Total uncertainty defined in terms of Shannon entropy (\ref{eq:ent}) violates the strict version of A3. \end{proposition} For example, in the special case $Q \in \ksimplextwo[2]$, $H(Y)$ is maximal as soon as $Q$ is symmetric around $\theta = \half$.
+Consequently, the uniform distribution on the unit interval, $Q = \unif$ (Fig.~\ref{fig:jensen}a), which is commonly considered a representation of \emph{complete ignorance} (justified by the \enquote{principle of indifference} invoked by Laplace, or by referring to the principle of maximum entropy), has the same TU as a mixture of Dirac distributions $Q= \half \dirac[0] + \half \dirac[1]$ (Fig.~\ref{fig:jensen}f) dividing all probability mass between the outcomes $\theta = 0$ and $\theta = 1$.
+While one may argue that the uncertainty about the target variable $Y$ is indeed the same in both cases, it seems counter-intuitive to obtain identical results when in one scenario, the learner (supposedly) knows nothing, whereas, in the other, it has substantial knowledge about the ground-truth distribution $\theta^\ast$.
+Likewise, it appears strange that any distribution $Q$ not symmetric around $\half$ will have a lower TU, including, for example, $\unif[0.45, 0.85]$ (Fig.~\ref{fig:jensen}e), when it arguably represents a lower degree of informedness than the Dirac mixture.